Sorting Data in Excel VBA

 Using Other Parameters in VBA Sorting

-There are a number of optional parameters that you can use in your VBA code to customise your sort.
+There are a number of optional parameters that you can use in your VBA code to customize your sort.

-SortOn chooses whether the sort will use cell values, cell background colours, or cell font colours.
-The default setting is Cell Values
+SortOn chooses whether the sort will use cell values, cell background colors, or cell font colors.
+The default setting is Cell Values.

 Header chooses whether the tabular data range has a header row or not.
 If there is a header row, you do not want this included in the sort.

 Parameter values are xlYes, xlNo, and xlYesNoGuess. xlYesNoGuess leaves it to Excel to determine if there is a header row, which could easily lead to inconsistent results.
 Use of this value is not recommended.

 The default value is XNo (no header row within the data).
 With imported data, there is usually a header row, so make sure that you set this parameter to xlYes.